-Menu ilems Function GPIB address This submenu can be used to change the GPIB address setting.
-Changes in the GPIB address are implemented immediately. the GPIB address are implemented immediately.
+Menu Items Function GPIB address This submenu can be used to change the GPIB address setting.
+Changes in the GPIB address are implemented immediately.
 RS232 setup This submenu can be used to change the RS232 serial port settings.
 It can also be used to load a default set of values for the RS232 settings.
-The default settings are: 1200 bps, 8 data bits, no parity, 1 stop bit, hardware firmware (software) revision number.
+The default settings are: 1200 bps, 8 data bits, no parity, 1 stop bit, hardware (RTS/CTS) handshaking on, and echo on.
+Model info This displays the instrument's manufacturer, model name, serial number and firmware (software) revision number.
+Exit This returns to the main menu.